stolostron/multicluster-global-hub/doc/dev-preview.md

 ![StackRox Security Violations Dashboard](./images/stackrox-central-dashboard.png)

 The Global Hub can collect this information from the _Central_ instances that run inside the managed hubs.
+The supported supported setup is to have a ACM Global Hub managing multiple instances of managed ACM hubs.
+And each of these managed ACM hubs has one instance of _Central running_.

 The information is aggregated and presented in a new _Security Violations_ Grafana dashboard:

 ![Grafana Security Violations Dashboard](./images/stackrox-global-hub-dashboard.png)